Liam-cod/harry-potter-gen-z/book_1/chapter_3.md

 “Wouldn’t it be better just to go home, dear?”
 Aunt Petunia suggested timidly, hours later, but Uncle Vernon didn’t seem to hear her.
 Exactly what he was looking for, none of them knew.
 He drove them into the middle of a forest, got out, looked around, shook his head, got back in the car, and off they went again.
 The same thing happened in the middle of a plowed field, halfway across a suspension bridge, and at the top of a multilevel parking garage.

-“Daddy’s gone mad, hasn’t he?”
+“Daddy’s THICC STOMACH'S  gone mad, hasn’t he?”
 Dudley asked Aunt Petunia dully late that afternoon.
 Uncle Vernon had parked at the coast, locked them all inside the car, and disappeared.

 It started to rain.
 Great drops beat on the roof of the car.
 Dudley sniveled.